 Innovate, inspire and create positive change with the Master of Healthcare Innovations

-This innovative, multidisciplinary program is run in conjunction with the Centre for Research in Evidence Based Practice, Bond Business School and the Bond University Transformer, allowing students to explore the content led by global leaders in higher education, research and innovation.
+This innovative, multidisciplinary program is run in conjunction with the Institute for Evidence-Based Healthcare, Bond Business School and the Bond University Transformer, allowing students to explore the content led by global leaders in higher education, research and innovation.
 This emphasis on inter-disciplinary and inter-industry learning and collaboration ensures the future graduates of this program can create a shift in current models and systems of care, with the use of new technologies, new business models and a disruptive value network to bring about systematic reform.
 What is needed now is to educate the future workforce to drive this disruption and to translate this knowledge to practitioners and the community for the future.

 HSM Postgraduate Scholarship

 A number of scholarships are awarded annually to international and Australian students commencing either a Master of Nutrition and Dietetic Practice, Master of Occupational Therapy or Master of Healthcare Innovations.
 Scholarships are awarded on the basis of academic merit and are a testament to Bond University’s commitment to quality and outstanding students.